connectpa/IOT/README.md

 **NOTE**

-- currently this fork uses **HSQLDB**, so you won't need to setup any external database.
+- currently this fork uses **HSQLDB** when running the application using local sources, and **POSTGRES** when running docker, so you won't need to setup any external database.
 - on client startup it may give errors on `node-sass`: stop the execution and launch the command `npm rebuild node-sass`, then restart client.